 1. Which, among the following compartments in the human body, contains the most amount of fluid?

-- Interstitial fluid compartment
+- Interstitial fluid

-2. Most of the body processes are controlled by:
+2. Most body processes are controlled by:

-- There is no inherent control system.
+- Nothing; there is no inherent control system